mt-evan/Space-Breakers/Action Items.md

 Musts:

-* sound effects for when ball hits alien
-* sound effects for when ball hits player
+* sound effect for the ball bouncing off the wall
-* sound effects for level cleared or game over